sachsmc/pseval/cran-comments.md

 * checking package dependencies ...
 NOTE
 Package suggested but not available for checking: 'printr'

+> printr is loaded conditionally in the vignette using "require".
+It makes some of the output look cleaner in the vignette, but it is optional and will build without printr being available.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Michael C Sachs <sachsmc@gmail.com>’ Components with restrictions and base license permitting such: